St. Patrick's Day spiritual meaning: What is the significance of this Irish holiday?

 For a long time, multiple symbols have been associated with the holiday.
 The most common is the shamrock, which represents the Holy Trinity.
 The colour theme of the day is usually green, with most people donning green garments.

-Green represents Ireland’s lush green landscape, and it is believed St. Patrick wore green garments.
-The Celtic cross and pictures of St. Patrick are important symbols showing the day’s religious and cultural significance.
+Green represents Ireland’s lush green landscape, and it is believed that St. Patrick wore green garments.
+The Celtic cross and images of St. Patrick are important symbols that underscore the day’s religious and cultural significance.

 How did St. Patrick's Day become a drinking holiday?